 In his second year with Essential Data, Mr. Zimmer claims that building relationships with companies is one of the keys to being successful.

 “This is an industry where you can make a very good living for yourself,” he said.

-Ms. Allocca said approximately 15 of the 140-or so technical writers across the country and in Europe and Japan, are from Darien.
+Ms. Allocca said approximately 15 of the 140 or so technical writers across the country, Europe, and Japan are from Darien.

-The reason Essential Data sales associated take home the whopping income is because the company made $10 million in 1997, and $20 million in 1998.
+The reason Essential Data sales associates take home the whopping income is because the company made $10 million in 1997 and $20 million in 1998.